dherault/leaked_keys/README.md

 # leaked_keys

-Some leaked API keys to be detected by GitGuardian.
+Some leaked API keys to be detected by [GitGuardian](https://gitguardian.com).
 All fake or rotated.

-## The following is nothing

-- Salsa
-- Zumba
-- Rumba
-- Swing